Functional sufficient dimension reduction through distance covariance: Estimation

+When FSDR is used in a descriptive way, we are mainly interested in recovering the directions per se.
+Much of the existing literature, such as \cite{hsing2009rkhs, wang2014functional, lian2015functional}, suggested that $D$ can be chosen subjectively.
+Specifically, the number $D$ of included eigenfunctions is chosen by fraction of variance explained criterion in practice,

+with a given threshold $R$ close to $1$ and the eigenvalues $\lambda_l, \ 1\leq l\leq k$ are not ``too small".
+We can also draw a scree plot and choose the ``elbow" point as the truncation number.
+In the simulations in this paper, we recommend $R=95\%$, which includes $5$ eigenfunctions, and this choice of $D$ yields satisfactory results.

-The previous result ensures the capability of the method for estimating $S_{y|x}$.
-However, its implementation requires the selection of the number of the functional principal components, $D$, and the dimension of $S_{y|x}$, $K$.
-We first consider the selection of $K$ when $D$ is known.
+We then consider the selection of $K$ when $D$ is known.
 Similar as in the multivariate case, the selection of $K$ relies on a criterion measuring the quality of the estimation of $S_{y|x}$.
 A bootstrap method suggested by \cite{sheng2016sufficient} and \cite{zhang2019robust} can be readily extended to our method and we apply it in the real data analysis.
 Specifically, the bootstrap method is based on the measure of distance of two functional spaces \citep{yao2015effective}:

 where $S_i$ is spanned by $\{\beta_1,\ldots,\beta_{d_i}\}$, $P_{S_i}=\sum_{j=1}^{d_i}\beta_j\otimes\beta_j$ is the projection operator onto $S_i$ for $i=1,2$, and $\|A\|^2_H=\int\int A^2(s,t)ds\ dt$ for a linear operator $A\in L_2([0,1]\times[0,1])$.
 Obviously, the smaller the distance is, the closer the two spaces are.